RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

   **Note: The ROS point cloud type is the ROS official defined type -- sensor_msgs/PointCloud2, which means the point cloud can be visualized on ROS-Rviz directly.
 Also you can record the point cloud to rosbag but its size may be very large, thats why we support record packets.**

-- send_packets_proto
+- send_packet_proto

-  True -- The lidar packets will be sent out as protobuf message through ethernet in UDP protocal. e.g. When you connect the lidar with computerA and want to see the point cloud on computerB, you can run a rslidar_sdk on computerA and set the *msg_source = 1*, set *send_packets_proto = true*.
+  True -- The lidar packets will be sent out as protobuf message through ethernet in UDP protocal. e.g. When you connect the lidar with computerA and want to see the point cloud on computerB, you can run a rslidar_sdk on computerA and set the *msg_source = 1*, set *send_packet_proto = true*.
 Then, on computerB, set the *msg_source = 4* and set *send_point_cloud_ros = true*, then you can see the point cloud on computerB through ROS-Rviz.

   False -- Do nothing